-If the deceased dies in Scotland but wishes to be buried or cremated in England or Wales, you need one of the following documents:
+If a loved one dies in Scotland but wishes to be buried or cremated in England or Wales, you need one of the following.

-You can get this certificate from the registrar of the district in England or Wales where the burial is to take place.
+Request a certificate of no liability from the registrar of the district, in England or Wales, where the burial is to take place.

-You'll need to sign a declaration form which states that no coroner's inquest is to be held.
-If there's to be a cremation then the authority of a medical referee at the crematorium is also needed.
+You will need to sign a declaration form which states that no coroner's inquest is to be held.
+If there's to be a cremation, then the authority of a medical referee at the crematorium is also needed.

 Death in England or Wales – burial or cremation in Scotland

-If a person wishes to remove a body from England or Wales they must give Notice of Intention to the coroner of the area where the body lies.
-They will need either:
+To remove a body from England, or Wales, you must give Notice of Intention to the coroner of the area where the body lies.
+They will need one of the following:

-If the coroner decides not to hold an inquest, the body can be removed at any time once the acknowledgement has been received from the person requesting to move the body, even if the 4 clear day period has not expired.
+If the coroner decides not to hold an inquest, a body can be removed once the acknowledgement has been received from the person requesting to move the body.
+This applies even if the 4 clear day period has not expired.

-If the coroner decides to hold an inquest, it's illegal to remove the body until the inquest is completed, even if the 4 days notice has elapsed.
+If the coroner decides to hold an inquest, it is illegal to remove a body until the inquest is completed.
+This applies even if the 4 days notice has elapsed.

-Once the 4 days have elapsed and you have either received the notice or the inquest is complete, the body can be removed from England or Wales.
+Once the 4 days have elapsed and you have either; received the notice, or the inquest is complete, a body can be removed from England or Wales.

-Please note: the person who has been given authority to remove the body for burial/cremation in Scotland must keep hold of any acknowledgements or certificates.
-You must have these ready to produce on demand to the keeper of the cemetery or superintendent of the crematorium.
+Please note: the person with authority to remove a body for burial/cremation in Scotland must keep hold of any acknowledgements, or certificates.
+These must be ready to produce. on demand, to the keeper of the cemetery, or superintendent of the crematorium.

 Death in Scotland – burial or cremation abroad

-Some countries require a Letter of Comfort before they will allow a body into a country for burial.
-This letter, if issued, confirms no infectious disease was present in the body.
+Some countries require a Letter of Comfort before allowing a body into a country for burial.
+If issued, a Letter of Comfort confirms no infectious disease was present in a body.
 The letter is issued by the Environmental Health Officer of the area where the person died.

-For certain countries, an investigation may be required before the body can be moved.
+For certain countries, an investigation may be required before a body can be moved.
 If this is the case the Procurator Fiscal will be involved.
-After the investigation they will issue a Furth of Scotland letter to the undertaker or person removing the body.
+After investigation they will issue a Furth of Scotland letter to the undertaker, or person, removing the body.

-Please note: every country has its own regulations so it is advisable to contact the Embassy or Consulate.
-Any documentation issued by the Environmental Health Officer or the Procurator Fiscal must accompany the body.
+Please note: every country has its own regulations.
+It is advisable to contact the Embassy or Consulate.
+Any documentation issued by the Environmental Health Officer, or the Procurator Fiscal, must accompany the body.

 Death abroad - burial or cremation in Scotland

-The foreign Funeral Director will liaise with the Scottish Funeral Director to bring the body back to Scotland.
+The foreign Funeral Director will liaise with the Scottish Funeral Director to bring a body back to Scotland.